Commerzbank sees lower earnings from German companies

 In the crisis of 2009, Commerzbank put aside large sums to cover potential bad loans.
 As Germany came out of the recession quickly, Commerzbank benefited by writing back those provisions - but the effect is coming to an end.

-"Loan loss provisions of Mittelstandsbank are still below the long-term average, and I expect them to normalize further", said Metzler Securities analyst Guido Hoymann.
+"Loan loss provisions of Mittelstandsbank are still below the long-term average, and I expect them to normalise further", said Metzler Securities analyst Guido Hoymann.

 Commerzbank, like other lenders, struggles to make money with deposits from corporate customers, given that central banks have pushed market rates to record lows in an effort to kick start the global economy.